Connie Gilchrist: Career

 Gilchrist debuted on stage in London at age 22 in 1917.
 In Hollywood, she was signed by Metro-Goldwyn-Mayer to a 10-year contract in 1939.

 After playing Purity Pinker in the 1954 film Long John Silver, Gilchrist reprised her role, as did Robert Newton, in the television series The Adventures of Long John Silver.
 She is perhaps best known today for her role as Norah Muldoon in the 1958 film Auntie Mame and her role in the 1949 film A Letter to Three Wives, in which she exclaims the iconic line "Bingo" while fainting.
 She was also seen on television's General Electric Theater.

 Gilchrist's Broadway credits include Ladies and Gentlemen, Work Is for Horses, Excursion and Mulato.

 Personal life

 Gilchrist married Edward O'Hanlon in 1922.
 Their daughter, Dorothy, was also an actress.

 She was involved in a lawsuit in 1961, charging that a hair dresser had permanently damaged her scalp when tinting her hair.
 A news report said, "She contended that she is now confined to grandmotherly roles because her scalp will stand no more dyeing."
 She sought $50,000 in damages, but received $5,000 ($ today) in a settlement.

-Gilchrist was of the Roman Catholic faith.